jamejone/html-improver/README.md

-# paywall-blocker
+# html-improver
-Chrome plug-in that bypasses the paywall on bizjournals.com.
+Chrome plug-in that rearranges HTML on bizjournals.com.

 # installation instructions
 This plug-in is available on the Chrome Web Store: